mas-bandwidth/gafferongames/content/post/deterministic_lockstep.md

 Such a device is called a playout delay buffer.

 Unfortunately, the subject of playout delay buffers is a patent minefield.
 I would not advise searching for "playout delay buffer" or "adaptive playout delay" while at work.
-But in short, what you want to do is buffer packets for a short amount of time so they appear to be arriving at a steady rate even though in reality they arrive somewhat jittered.
+But in short, what you want to do is buffer packets for a short amount of time so they *appear* to be arriving at a steady rate even though in reality they arrive somewhat jittered.

 What you're doing here is similar to what Netflix does when you stream a video.
 You pause a little bit initially so you have a buffer in case some packets arrive late and then once the delay has elapsed video frames are presented spaced the correct time apart.
-Of course if your buffer isn't large enough then the video playback will be hitchy.
-With deterministic lockstep your simulation behaves exactly the same way: showing hitches when if the buffer isn't large enough to smooth out the jitter.
+If your buffer isn't large enough then the video playback will be hitchy.
+With deterministic lockstep your simulation behaves exactly the same way: showing hitches when the buffer isn't large enough to smooth out the jitter.
+Of course, the cost of increasing the buffer size is additional latency, so you can't just buffer your way out of all problems.
+At some point the user says enough!
+That's too much latency added.
+No sir, I will *not* play your game with 1 second of extra delay :)

 My playout delay buffer implementation is really simple.
-You add inputs to it indexed by frame, and when the very first input is received, it stores the current local time on the receiver machine and from that point on delivers all packets assuming that frame 0 starts at that time + 100ms.
+You add inputs to it indexed by frame, and when the very first input is received, it stores the current local time on the receiver machine and from that point on delivers all packets assuming that frames starts at that time + 100ms.
 You'll likely need to something more complex for a real world situation, perhaps something that handles clock drift, and detecting when the simulation should slightly speed up or slow down to maintain a nice amount of buffering safety (being "adaptive") while minimizing overall latency, but this is reasonably complicated and probably worth an article in itself.

 The goal is that under average conditions the playout delay buffer provides a steady stream of inputs for frame n, n+1, n+2 and so on, nicely spaced 1/60th of a second apart with no drama.
 In the worst case the time arrives for frame n and the input hasn't arrived yet it returns null and the simulation is forced to wait.
 If packets get bunched up and delivered late, it's possibly to have multiple inputs ready to dequeue per-frame.
 In this case I limit to 4 simulated frames per-render frame so the simulation has a chance to catch up, but doesn't simulate for so long that it falls further behind, aka. the "spiral of death".